 #1 Remember, not all college degrees are created equal.
-During High School, start researching degrees vs careers and ensure that what you’re considering to pursue in college will be a legitimate way to earn a decent living, provide enough income to support your desired lifestyle, and to pay off any student loans.
+During High School, start researching degrees vs careers and ensure that what you’re considering pursuing in college will be a legitimate way to earn a decent living, provide enough income to support your desired lifestyle, and pay off any student loans.

-#2 Of course you want to encourage your kids to “follow their passion.”
-However, some interests make better hobbies than careers!
-Is college right for your child?
+#2 This is to parents-of course you want to encourage your kids to “follow their passion.”
+However, some interests make better hobbies than careers.
+Is a four year university right for your child or would a tech school or community college be more beneficial?
 Weigh your options and choose the best case scenario.

-#3 Apply for every student scholarship you can gets your hands on.
-Get organized, and hit them hard.
+#3 Early in High School, apply for every student scholarship you can gets your hands on.
+Get organized, and hit them hard because they are usually tax-free.
+They can pay for all or part of a degree program at an eligible institution.
 Hard work and dedication to this incentive will pay itself off…and then some.

 #4 Encourage your college bound student to live at home while going to school.
 Sure, the ‘college experience’ may be hampered by living at home, but the long-term benefits of saving “cost of living expenses,” are huge.
+(Not to mention, most kids who live in dorms want to come home pretty quickly.)
 Pull together numbers and face the facts directly.

 #5 Encourage part-time work during college.
 There are many jobs offered right on campus in both public and private colleges.
 Help them start a savings account and begin to build credit.
 Although they may be living at home, they should still adhere to a college student’s budget and learn financial responsibility.